How to Take Skateboard Bearings Out of Wheels for Cleaning?- [Step-by-Step Guide]

 Here is the required list of equipment’s to take skateboard bearings out of wheels for cleaning with best deals available online.

 i.
 Unscrew the nuts from the wheel

-At first, unscrew the nuts from the wheel that holds the wheel with the axle.
-You can do this using a wrench or skateboard tool.
+At first, unscrew the axle nuts from the wheel that holds the wheel with the truck axle.
+You can do this using a socket wrench or skate tool.
 Also, remove the bearing shields (if any) from the wheel.
-Put these nuts, guards and bearing shields (rubber shields) at a safe place as we need them at a later stage.
+Put these axle nuts, guards and bearing shields (rubber shields) at a safe place as we need them at a later stage.

 ii.
 Slide the bearing to the end of the axle

-Note: If you have bearing puller in your skateboard tool, remove the wheel out of the axle and use that puller to remove bearings.
+Note: If you have bearing puller in your skate tool, remove the wheel out of the axle and use that puller to remove bearings.

 iii.
 Remove the bearings out from the wheel